symfony-cmf/symfony-cmf-docs/getting-started/content.rst

 The last component needed to handle the included content types is an administration panel.
 Symfony CMF can optionally support `SonataDoctrinePHPCRAdminBundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_
-, a backoffice generation tool.
+, a back office generation tool.
 For more information about it, please refer to the bundle's `documentation section <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle/tree/master/Resources/doc>`_.

 In ``ContentBundle``, the required administration panels are already declared